argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 #### Python client

 You can get the current active user in Argilla using the `me` classmethod in the `User` class.
 Note that the `me` method will return the active user as specified via the credentials provided via `rg.init`.
+Also, it is possible [set this information using environment variables](/getting_started/installation/configurations/server_configuration.html#client), which allows for skipping `rg,init`.

 ```python
 import argilla as rg